stuartellis/sve-personal-website/content/articles/eks-auto-mode.md

 ## 6: Test Your Cluster

-To test the connection to the API endpoint for the cluster, first assume the IAM role for operators.
+To test the connection to the API endpoint for the cluster, first assume the IAM role for human operators.
 Run this command to get the credentials:

 ```shell
 aws sts assume-role --role-arn $HUMAN-OPS-ROLE-ARN --role-session-name human-ops-session